niplav/site/masturbation_and_attractiveness.md

 Data was collected as follows:

-I abstained from masturbating and watching pornography from 2025-01-05T16:01:20+01:00 to \_, resulting in >90 days of abstinence from masturbation (which is also the period [recommended by the NoFap community](https://nofap.com/rebooting/): "NoFap’s gold standard of success is our 90-day reboot.").
+I abstained from masturbating and watching pornography from 2025-01-05T16:01:20+01:00 to 2025-01-15T, resulting in >90 days of abstinence from masturbation (which is also the period [recommended by the NoFap community](https://nofap.com/rebooting/): "NoFap’s gold standard of success is our 90-day reboot.").
 I had [nocturnal emmissions](https://en.wikipedia.org/wiki/Nocturnal_Emission) on ~2025-02-09T05:30:00, ~2025-02-18T06:00 and 2025-03-01T08:00:00.

-From \_ to \_, I went on the streets of a major european city and approached 70 people I read as women, usually via a [Yad stop](https://thomascrownpua.com/2023/04/21/qa-what-do-you-think-of-the-yad-stop/).
+From 2025-04-05 to 2025-04-15, I went on the streets of a major european city and approached \_ people I read as women, usually via a [Yad stop](https://thomascrownpua.com/2023/04/21/qa-what-do-you-think-of-the-yad-stop/).
 The women who were approached were chosen by how attractive I found them.

 I then ran a standard daygame opener on the woman, with the goal of asking her for her number and later taking her on a date.

-In the week following the last approach, I masturbated once a day with visual pornography<!--TODO: link the pornography consumed during that time-->.
+In the five days following the last approach (2025-04-15 to 2025-04-20), I masturbated at least once a day with visual pornography<!--TODO: link the pornography consumed during that time-->.

-Afterwards, I repeated the procedure of approaching 70 women in the same manner from \_ to \_.
+Afterwards, I repeated the procedure of approaching \_ women in the same manner from 2025-04-20 to \_.

 Data that was logged included date and time of day (in [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601)), whether the approach